Andy Schleck: Retirement

 Itzig, Luxembourg.
 The shop opened in February 2016, and also includes a small museum with souvenirs from Schleck's racing career.

+In December 2025, Lidl-Trek announced Schleck as a new deputy general manager that will work across much of the organization.

 Equipment

 Schleck used 172.5mm crank arms on his bike, which were considered small for a man of his height.